bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Wearable for monitoring of chronic kidney disease

-Description: A wearable device for the arm that uses non-invasive methods to prevent and monitor chronic kidney diseases, offering a new approach to managing this widespread health issue.
+A wearable device for the arm that uses non-invasive methods to prevent and monitor chronic kidney diseases, offering a new approach to managing this widespread health issue.

 Company: Metyos is pioneering this technology with its cutting-edge wearable device.